-Additionally, students find opportunities in Washington, D.C., New York, Los Angeles, Atlanta, Philadelphia, Miami, Indianapolis, Tampa and elsewhere during summer and winter breaks, at news outlets such as NPR, the Indianapolis Star, Reuters, Axios, CBS, NBC, ABC, Fox News, Fox Sports, Cosmopolitan and Good Housekeeping magazines.
+Additionally, students find opportunities in Washington, D.C., New York, Los Angeles, Atlanta, Philadelphia, Miami, Indianapolis, Tampa and elsewhere during summer and winter breaks, at news outlets such as NPR, the Indianapolis Star, Reuters, Axios, CBS, NBC, ABC, local Fox affiliates, Fox Sports, Cosmopolitan and Good Housekeeping magazines.

 Merrill College offers extensive support for you to help you find just the right internship.
-Your best single resource is Adrianne Flynn, our internships and career development director.
+Your best single resource is Karen Denny, our internships and career development director.
 Always start with her as you begin your internship journey.

 This is sometimes a lengthy process, so don’t procrastinate.
 Start applying at least two or three months ahead.
 For summer internships, you may need to start in the fall.
 Summer internships are quite competitive, particularly at large daily newspapers and networks, and deadlines can be as early as October.

 Merrill College doesn’t place you in an internship, but it helps in many ways.
 It provides:

 - A student listserv.
 The internship director regularly sends out listings of opportunities for journalism majors to consider – internships, jobs, scholarships and more.
 Many of the internships are eligible for JOUR 396.
 Delete these messages at your peril.